Jennie-igans/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-prints the addition of 128 to a value stored in a variable
+prints the result pf power to divide